 - cookie crumbs (optional)

-- Steam milk, cinnamon and vanilla in sauce pan over medium heat until just boiling.
+- Mix milk, cinnamon and vanilla in sauce pan over medium heat until just boiling.
 You can also microwave ingredients until milk is hot but not boiling.

 - Mix cookie butter into freshly brewed hot coffee until melted.